graphql/graphql-http/docs/interfaces/HandlerOptions.md

 trying to build one internally.
 In this case, you are responsible for providing a ready set of arguments which will be directly plugged in the operation execution.

+You *must* validate the `ExecutionArgs` yourself if returning them.

 If you return an array of `GraphQLError` from the callback, they will be reported to the client while complying with the spec.